 \section{Numerical results}

-Based on the formulas obtained in Sec.~\ref{sec3}, in this section we will evaluate the numerical values for the cross-sections of the LFV and LNV processes corresponding to {\bf TI-NP}, {\bf TII-NP} and {\bf TIII-NP}.
-To carry out the numerical evaluations, as input a lot of parameters in the NP constrained by existent experiments need to be fixed, thus firstly let us explain how the parameters are chosen.

-To fix the parameters appearing in {\bf TI-NP}, {\bf TII-NP} and {\bf TIII-NP}, the existent experimental measurements directly set some value or bounds on the parameters, we must choose the precise values for the parameters within the bounds or the exact values, and they may explore interesting features for {\bf TI-NP} and/or {\bf TII-NP} and/or {\bf TIII-NP} as clearly as possible.
-PDG collects a lot of parameters such as the mass, the width of the weak boson $W$ and the couplings of the electroweak interaction etc which come from relevant measurements.
-They are $M_{W_L}(M_{W_1})=80.385\;{\rm GeV}$, $\Gamma_{W_L}=2.08\;{\rm GeV}$~\cite{PDG} and $\alpha_{em}(m_Z)=1/128.9$; the charged lepton masses $m_e=0.511\;{\rm MeV},\;m_\mu=0.105\;{\rm GeV},\;m_\tau=1.77\;{\rm GeV}$ etc. The constraints of available experimental data, such as the most stringent upper limit on the sum of neutrino masses by PLANK~\cite{Esteban:2018azc}, $\sum_i m_{\nu i}<0.12\;{\rm eV}$ etc, are also applied in the evaluations.
-The sum of neutrino masses are tiny and indicate that the mass term contributions are small no matter the neutrino masses are normal hierarchy ($m_{\nu_1}<m_{\nu_2}<m_{\nu_3}$) or inverse hierarchy ($m_{\nu_3}<m_{\nu_1}<m_{\nu_2}$), hence in the numerical evaluations we will ignore the contributions proportional to neutrino masses.
-However, we will adopt the matrix $U$, the upper-left sub-matrix of the whole matrix $U_\nu$ in Eq.~(\ref{eqa3}) being the PMNS mixing matrix~\cite{PDG}, to describe the mixing of the light neutrinos.
+In this section, we will calculate numerical results for the cross-sections of the LFV and LNV processes associated with {\bf TI-NP, TII-NP}, and {\bf TIII-NP}, using the formulas derived in Sec.
+III.
+To carry out the numerical evaluations, a lot of parameters in the NP which are constrained by available experiments need to be fixed, so let us explain how the parameters are fixed.
+The PDG~\cite{PDG} have collected a lot of the parameters such as $M_{W_L}(M_{W_1})=80.385\;{\rm GeV}$, $\Gamma_{W_L}=2.08\;{\rm GeV}$ and $\alpha_{em}(m_Z)=1/128.9$; the charged lepton masses $m_e=0.511\;{\rm MeV},\;m_\mu=0.105\;{\rm GeV},\;m_\tau=1.77\;{\rm GeV}$ etc, and we adopt them all.
+The sum of neutrino masses is limited in the range $\sum_i m_{\nu i}<0.12\;{\rm eV}$ by Plank~\cite{Esteban:2018azc}, it indicates that the contributions of the neutrino mass terms are negligible, regardless whether the neutrino masses are normal hierarchy ($m_{\nu_1}<m_{\nu_2}<m_{\nu_3}$) or inverse hierarchy ($m_{\nu_3}<m_{\nu_1}<m_{\nu_2}$).
+Hence we will ignore the contributions proportional to neutrino masses in the numerical evaluations.
+The matrix $U$ (the upper-left sub-matrix of the whole matrix $U_\nu$ in Eq.~(\ref{eqa3})) is taken as the PMNS mixing matrix~\cite{PDG} to describe the mixing of the light neutrinos.